microsoft/FluidFramework/docs/examples/sudoku-example.md

     Notice that the Fluid runtime is exposed via the `_fluidShim` property provided by `BaseMfxPart`.

-1. Inside the `onInit` method, add the following code below the existing code to retrieve the presence map when the component initializes:
+1. Inside the `_hydrate` method, add the following code below the existing code to retrieve the presence map when the component initializes:

     ```ts
     this.clientPresence = await this._fluidShim.runtime.getChannel(this.presenceMapKey) as ISharedMap;
     ```

     You now have a `SharedMap` to store presence data.
-When the component is created initially, `onInitializeFirstTime` will be called and the presence map will be created.
-When the component is loaded, `onInit` will be called, which retrieves the `SharedMap` instance.
+When the component is first created, `onInitializeFirstTime` will be called and the presence map will be created.
+When the component is loaded, `_hydrate` will be called, which retrieves the `SharedMap` instance.

 ## Rendering presence